Benjamin Grierson

-Benjamin Henry Grierson (July 8, 1826 – August 31, 1911) was a music teacher, then a career officer in the United States Army.
-He was a cavalry general in the volunteer Union Army during the Civil War and later led troops in the American Old West.
+Benjamin Henry Grierson (July 8, 1826 – August 31, 1911) was a music teacher from Illinois who, although afraid of horses, volunteered for service in the cavalry during the Civil War, commanding a cavalry division Army of the Tennessee and reaching the rank of major general in the United States Volunteers.
 He is most noted for Grierson's Raid, an 1863 expedition through Confederate-held territory that severed enemy communication lines between Vicksburg, Mississippi and Confederate commanders in the Eastern Theater.
-After the war he organized and led the Buffalo Soldiers of the 10th Cavalry Regiment from 1866 to 1890.
+After the war, he became colonel of the 10th Cavalry Regiment, an African-American regiment from 1866 until his retirement in 1890.

+Grierson was born in Pennsylvania, but moved to the Midwest, where he earned his living as a music teacher and as a partner in an unsuccessful mercantile business.
+He began his military career as a volunteer aide-de-camp but was soon advanced to major of cavalry.
+After six months, he was promoted to the command of his regiment and before long to the command of a cavalry brigade, and finally of a cavalry division.
+As colonel of an African-American regiment, he was disliked by his superiors and fellow officers due to his support for and trust in his black troops.
+His 26 years of postwar service were spent in garrison and in the field at the southwestern frontier.

 Early life and career

 Grierson was born in the borough of Allegheny, Pennsylvania, today a section of Pittsburgh.
 He was the youngest of five siblings.
-Grierson became afraid of horses when, at age eight, he was kicked and nearly killed by a horse, after which he hated horses.
-He eventually became a great cavalry commander.
+At age eight, Grierson was kicked and nearly killed by a horse, after which he gained a fear of horses.
 In 1851, he became a music teacher and band leader in Jacksonville, Illinois.
+From 1855 to 1861, Grierson was a partner in an unsuccessful mercantile business in Meredosia, Illinois, and was active in Republican politics.
 He married Alice Kirk of Youngstown, Ohio on September 24, 1854.
 The couple had seven children, four of whom survived to adulthood.